chichiwang/notes/languages/python/fundamentals/README.md

 Each call to a generator function returns a distinct instance of a generator object.
 Each generator can be advanced independently.

 When a generator object is called, the code defined in the generator function runs up to and including the next yield operation.

+#### Stateful Generator Functions
+Generators resume execution from the last `yield` statement when called.
+This allows for the maintenance of state in local variables, complex control flow, and lazy evaluation.

+[Exercise 11.1](./exercises/11%20-%20stateful%20generator%20functions/gen.py) demonstrates how generator objects can be used in iterables while maintaining internal state over multile calls.

+[Exercise 11.2](./exercises/11%20-%20stateful%20generator%20functions/gen2.py) demonstrates statefulness by maintaining an internal set in the generator function.

+[Exercise 11.3](./exercises/11%20-%20stateful%20generator%20functions/gen3.py) demonstrates composing two generator objects together into a pipe.

 ---